 Take morning flights to avoid the ripple effect of delays that happen throughout the day.
 This could allow for a chance to take a later flight if you miss your connection.
 Avoid taking the last flight of the day.
 Summer means thunderstorms so with all the delays and cancellations due to pent up demand, we can’t forget the reality and the impact of weather delays either.

 Flying reputable airlines with a decent number of flight options from your home airport is a great idea when traveling to Europe this summer.
 Book flights on the same itinerary as airlines are more likely to accommodate if something goes wrong.
+A luxury travel agent can help you work out the kinks in your travel plans when things go south!

 Secure Global Entry before your departure.
 Global Entry expedites your re-entry into the country.
 These lanes will help you avoid delays, causing you to miss a connection.
 Downloading the Mobile Passport Control App to complete your re-entry paperwork will also simplify the process.